 What Happens to the Market if America Goes to War?

 So, is now the time to beat a hasty retreat from stocks?
-The answer to that is, it depends.

 We looked at returns and volatility leading up to and during World War II, the Korean War, the Vietnam War, and the Gulf War.
 We opted to exclude the Iraq War from this group, as the Iraq War included a major economic boom, and subsequent bust, that had very little do with the nation’s involvement in a war.